tijevlam/slate/source/index.html.md

 ---
 title: API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
+  - javascript
   - shell
-  - ruby
-  - python
-  - javascript

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>